soligen2010/dspmeterv1/README.md

 To use this version you should be familiar with using the Arduino IDE and flashing an Arduino.
 The DSP Nano will likely need to disconnected from the Raduino for flashing to work.

+To use this, be sure to review Configuration.h and make any necessary configuration changes for your rig.

 Dennis WC8C

 ## Change Goals